aws/amazon-ecs-logs-collector/README.md

-Trying to collect Amazon ECS Container Agent logs ... ok Trying to collect Amazon ECS Container Agent state and config ... ok Trying to collect Amazon ECS Container Agent engine data ... ok Trying to collect Amazon ECS init logs ... ok
-Trying to archive gathered log information ... ok
+Trying to collect Amazon ECS Container Agent logs ... ok Trying to collect Amazon ECS Container Agent state and config ... ok Trying to collect Amazon ECS Container Agent engine data ... ok Trying to archive gathered log information ... ok
 ```

-### Example output in debug-only mode
+### Example output in enable-debug mode
-The following output shows this project running in debug-only mode.
-Note that running in debug mode restarts Docker and the Amazon ECS agent.
+The following output shows this project enabling debug mode for the Docker daemon and the Amazon ECS Container Agent.
+This mode only works on Amazon Linux OS and Systemd init systems such as RHEL 7 and Ubuntu 16.04.
+Note that enable-debug mode restarts Docker and the Amazon ECS agent.

 ```
-# bash ecs-logs-collector.sh --mode=debug-only
+# bash ecs-logs-collector.sh --mode=enable-debug
-Trying to check if the script is running as root ... ok Trying to resolve instance-id ... ok
-Trying to collect system information ... ok
+Trying to check if the script is running as root ... ok Trying to collect system information ... ok
-Trying to enable debug mode for the Docker daemon ...
-Trying to restart Docker daemon to enable debug mode ... ok Trying to enable debug mode for the Amazon ECS Container Agent ...
-Trying to restart the Amazon ECS Container Agent to enable debug mode ... ok
+Trying to enable debug mode for the Docker daemon ... ok Trying to restart Docker daemon to enable debug mode ... ok Trying to enable debug mode for the Amazon ECS Container Agent ... ok Trying to restart the Amazon ECS Container Agent to enable debug mode ... ok
 ```

 ## Contributing